Sieve weights and their smoothings

 Naturally, for this relation to be useful, we need to understand the asymptotics of $\sum_{n\le x} M_{f_0}(n;R)^{2k}$.
 Recall the relation \eqref{smoothedmain}.
 Expanding the $k$-th power and swapping the order of summation, we find that

-for any $f:\R\to\R$ supported on $(-\infty,1]$, where \eq{smoothedmain}{ \CM_{f,k}(R) := \sum_{d_1,\dots,d_k\ge1} \frac{\prod_{j=1}^k \mu(d_j)f(\log d_j/\log R)}{[d_1,\dots,d_k]} = \prod_{p\le R}\left(1-\frac{1}{p}\right) \sum_{p|n\, \Rightarrow\, p\le R} \frac{M_f(n;R)^k}{n} . } We are generally interested in the situation when $R$ is bounded by a small power of $x$, so that the error term $O(\|f\|_\infty R)^k$ is negligible.
+for any $f:\R\to\R$ supported on $(-\infty,1]$, where \eq{smoothedmain}{ \CM_{f,k}(R) := \sum_{d_1,\dots,d_k\ge1} \frac{\prod_{j=1}^k \mu(d_j)f(\log d_j/\log R)}{[d_1,\dots,d_k]} = \prod_{p\le R}\left(1-\frac{1}{p}\right) \sum_{p|n\, \Rightarrow\, p\le R} \frac{M_f(n;R)^k}{n} . } We are generally interested in the situation when $R$ is bounded by a small power of $x$, so that the error term $O((\|f\|_\infty R)^k)$ is negligible.
 Thus our focus is on the main term $\CM_{f,k}(R)$, which no longer depends on $x$.
 When $k=1$, Dress, Iwaniec and Tenenbaum \cite{DIT} showed \eq{DDT}{ \CM_{f_0,2}(R) \sim c_1\quad(R\to\infty) } for some constant $c_1>0$, and when $k=2$, Motohashi \cite{Moto} showed that \eq{motohashi}{ \CM_{f_0,4}(R) \sim c_2(\log R)^2 \quad(R\to\infty) } for some constant $c_2>0$.
 In general, Balazard, Naimi, and P\'etermann \cite{BNP} proved that

 for some polynomial $P_k$ and some constant $c=c(k)>0$.
-This built on work of de la Br\'eteche \cite{delaB}, who showed how a wide class of related sums can be evaluated asymptotically.
+This built on work of de la Bret\`eche \cite{delaB}, who showed how a wide class of related sums can be evaluated asymptotically.
 However, when applying his technique to this question, one would need some strong understanding of the growth of $\zeta(s)$ near to $s=1$ to recover the result of \cite{BNP} (which, for example, follows from the Riemann Hypothesis).

 Notice that if $\CE_k=\deg(P_k)$, so that $\CE_1=0$ and $\CE_2=2$, then \eqref{conj} becomes \eq{conj2}{ \sum_{n\le x} M_f(n;R)^{2k} \ll \max\left\{ \frac{x}{\log R} , x(\log R)^{\CE_k-2kA} \right\} . } This suggests that $M_f(n;R)^{2k}$ acts like a sieve weight as long as $A>\CE_k/2k$.
 The big issue with the result of Balazard, Naimi and P\'etermann is that the degree $\CE_k$ is not determined for general $k$, and that is essential if one wishes to gain a better understanding of how the Selberg sieve weights work.
 Our attention thus turns to calculating $\CE_k$.